From Shrimp to Key Lime Pie, Florida Keys Cuisine Pleases

-The Keys’ location and heritage played a big part in the development of the islands’ cuisine.
-Their remoteness and saltwater surroundings meant residents historically relied on the ocean’s bounty for their foodstuffs, and the multicultural settlers brought the recipes and flavors of their homelands with them.
+The Keys' location and heritage played a big part in the development of the islands' cuisine.
+Their remoteness and saltwater surroundings meant residents historically relied on the ocean's bounty for food, and the multicultural settlers brought the recipes and flavors of their homelands with them.

 As might be expected in the seafaring island chain, many restaurants rely on fish and seafood for inspiration and menu staples.
 Commercial fishing, in fact, is the second-largest industry in the Keys.
 The fresh fish that graces a restaurant table at night was probably unloaded at the docks that morning.